noahbenson/jekyll-now/_posts/2018-05-14-HCP-Retinotopy.md

 The retinotopic atlas is included in the [neuropythy](https://github.com/noahbenson/neuropythy) library, which is publicly available on github.
-The raw data files that describe the atlas (stored in FreeSurfer's MGH/MGZ format) can be found in the `neuropythy/lib/data/fsaverage/surf` directory.
+The raw data files that describe the atlas (stored in FreeSurfer's "curv" format) can be found in the `neuropythy/lib/data/fsaverage/surf` directory.
 To apply the retinotopy atlas to a subject, we suggest one of two methods:
 1. Use the [neuropythy docker](https://hub.docker.com/r/nben/neuropythy);